Dr. Wu’s Insights into Reducing Shopping Addiction

 - Delay the Urge of Instant Shopping – Allow for the passage of time between the urge to buy and an actual purchase transaction to let the rational brain center do its work.
 Addiction researchers have shown that impulses are fleeting and generally only last minutes until they pass.
 Deliberately pausing before purchasing harnesses the initial excitement and lets the rational brain function take control.

-- Reduce Your Stress with Exercise – Use stress reduction techniques like physical exercise in order to minimize our stress induced urges to binge and impulse shop.
-Physical exertion releases stress reducing chemicals.
+- Reduce Your Stress with Exercise – Use stress-reduction techniques like physical exercise to minimize our stress-induced urges to binge and impulse shop.
+Physical exertion releases stress-reducing chemicals.
 It also has positive effects on the frontal cortex function.

 - Reduce Your Stress with Social Support – Positive and regular social interaction is also key to stress reduction.
 Feelings of belonging and acceptance are important to human beings.
 Reduction of stress in this manner helps us keep emotional responses in their place and use our frontal cortex to make decisions regularly.
 Practice makes perfect.

 Online shopping is here to stay as the dominant form of modern commerce.
-In order to enjoy the benefits and avoid the negative impacts of this new world of shopping, it’s important to understand its dynamics and our role in developing good habits.
+To enjoy the benefits and avoid the negative impacts of this new world of shopping, it’s important to understand its dynamics and our role in developing good habits.